Meet Me in the Morning: In popular culture

 "Meet Me in the Morning" is prominently featured in Sam Mendes' 2009 movie Away We Go.

 The song can be heard in the background in the 2015 film Steve Jobs, during a scene where Jobs talks to his daughter.

+The song can be heard in the 2014 climbing documentary 'Valley Uprising'.

+The song is used in the fourth episode of the 2024 Netflix miniseries, Eric.